misterorion/misterorion.com/content/grimoire/go-fizzbuzz.md

 I wrote this implementation in Go quickly as an answer on LeetCode.
 The interesting bit is the use of `Iota()`.

-Generally, Iota is useful for when you want to create incrementing constants.
-In the code below the package `strconv` has an `Iota` method that converts the counter to a string.
+Generally in Go, Iota is useful for when you want to create incrementing constants.
+In the code below the package `strconv` has an `Iota()` method that converts the counter to a string.

 The `Iota()` method returns the equivalent to `FormatInt(int64(x), 10)`.
 That is to say the string of `x` when the base is 10.